Political career of Cicero: Entry into politics

 After his return to Rome, Cicero's reputation rose very quickly, assisting his elevation to office as a quaestor in 75 BC (the next step on the cursus honorum).
 Quaestors, 20 of whom were elected annually, dealt with the financial administration at Rome or assisted propraetor and proconsul (both governors) in financial matters in one of the provinces of Rome.
 Cicero served as quaestor in western Sicily in 75 BC and demonstrated honesty and integrity in his dealings with the inhabitants.
 As a result, the grateful Sicilians became his clients, and he was asked by them to prosecute Gaius Verres, a governor of Sicily, who had badly plundered their homeland.

 During his stay in Sicily he discovered, hidden by thick bushes and undergrowth, the tomb of Archimedes of Syracuse, on whose gravestone was carved Archimedes' favourite discovery in geometry: that the ratio of the volume of a sphere to that of the smallest right circular cylinder in which it fits is 2:3.

 The prosecution of Gaius Verres in 70 BC was a great forensic success for Cicero.
 Verres' defense counsel was Rome's greatest lawyer and orator in those days, Quintus Hortensius.
 Verres was convicted, and he fled into exile.
 Upon the conclusion of this case, Cicero came to be considered the greatest orator in Rome, surpassing Hortensius.
 Relations between Hortensius and Cicero remained friendly despite this rivalry.

-Oratory was considered a great art in ancient Rome and an important tool for disseminating knowledge and promoting oneself in elections.
-It was important because there was only one "newspaper" in Rome, created in 130 BC, Acta Diurna (Daily Resolutions), which was published by the Senate and of limited circulation.
+Oratory was considered a great art in ancient Rome, and a crucial medium for disseminating knowledge and promoting oneself in elections, being the only equivalent to modern press at the time (before Caesar started publishing the Acta Diurna).

 Despite his great success as an advocate, Cicero lacked reputable ancestry: he was neither noble nor patrician.
 A further hindrance was that the last memorable novus homo ("new man") to have been elected consul without consular ancestors had been the politically radical and militarily innovative Gaius Marius—a distant relative of Cicero's who also came from Arpinum.